alyssahondrade/ml-perspectives-on-voice-disorder-diagnosis/markdown/process.md

 2. `cigarettes_pd` column:
     - Null values for `yes` in the `smoker` column, hence a valid response is required for `cigarettes_pd` column.
     - Defined a method for [imputation](https://github.com/alyssahondrade/Project4/blob/main/markdown/process.md#imputation) to determine whether the missing data should be imputed with a __mean__ or __median__.
     - Convert the imputation method to a function to minimise repetition.
+Refer to the `imputation()` function in [functions.ipynb](https://github.com/alyssahondrade/Project4/blob/main/notebooks/functions.ipynb).

 3. `alcohol_pd` column:
     - Define a function to handle the `per week` values, as well as the `/` and use of commas instead of decimal points.
+Refer to the `split_values()` and `clean_pd()` functions in [functions.ipynb](https://github.com/alyssahondrade/Project4/blob/main/notebooks/functions.ipynb).
     - Use the `apply()` method with the created function.
     - Impute missing values, as with the previous column.
     - Convert the column type to a `float` with 2 decimal points to capture the detail from the `per week` responses.